iffybooks/host-a-website-at-home/README.md

 <div style="page-break-after: always;"></div>

 ❏ Now you'll type out some HTML code for a basic web page, just to use as a test.
-You can adapt the code below, or do a web search for example web pages.
+You can adapt the code below, or do a web search for example HTML code.

 ```
 <!DOCTYPE html>